russrimm/Portal360/README.md

-# Pulse 360° - Comprehensive Microsoft Administration Portal
+# Portal 360° - Comprehensive Microsoft Administration Portal

 > **🎯 A unified portal for IT professionals and MSPs to manage Microsoft 365, Azure, Intune, and Power Platform from a single interface**